TITLE: Accessibility Specialist

-1. Plan and facilitate implementation of accommodation, auxiliary aids and support services for students who experience disabilities.
-Conduct intake interviews, advise and orient students on accessing appropriate support services.
-Analyze disability documentation including psychometric testing, medical documentation, psychological assessments, self-reports and/or other relevant information to determine eligibility for appropriate and reasonable academic accommodations.
+- Plans and facilitates implementation of accommodation, auxiliary aids and support services for students who experience disabilities.
+Conducts intake interviews, advises and orients students on accessing appropriate support services.
+Analyzes disability documentation including psychometric testing, medical documentation, psychological assessments, self-reports and/or other relevant information to determine eligibility for appropriate and reasonable academic accommodations.

-2. Review and provide notification of individualized adjustments for students that include but are not limited to, testing accommodations, communication access techniques, note-taking approaches, use of alternative formats for print and multimedia, and use of assistive technologies.
+- Reviews and provides notification of individualized adjustments for students that include but are not limited to testing accommodations, communication access techniques, note-taking approaches, use of alternative formats for print and multimedia, and use of assistive technologies.

-3. Support students in resolving disability related issues that may be a barrier to academic success.
-Refer student to appropriate campus and community support services.
+- Supports students in resolving disability-related issues that may be a barrier to academic success.
+Refers students to appropriate campus and community support services.

-4. Develop and present workshops and seminars to teach students how to learn more efficiently by using appropriate auxiliary aids and assistive technology aimed at strengthening individualized student learning.
+- Develops and presents workshops and seminars to teach students how to learn more efficiently by using appropriate auxiliary aids and assistive technology aimed at strengthening individualized student learning.

-5. Provide academic support and course recommendations for students not meeting college standards for academic progress.
-Consult with and/or refer students to academic advising staff as needed for Satisfactory Academic Progress learning contracts.
+- Provides academic support and course recommendations for students not meeting college standards for academic progress.
+Consults with and/or refers students to academic advising staff as needed for Satisfactory Academic Progress learning contracts.

-7. Provide liaison services and awareness building activities for faculty, staff, and administration including developing and conducting seminars.
-Communicate with Behavioral Intervention Teams (BIT), Public Safety, and Administration regarding students of concern.
+- Provides liaison services and awareness building activities for faculty, staff, and administration including developing and conducting seminars.
+Communicates with Behavioral Intervention Teams (BIT), Public Safety, and Administration regarding students of concern.

-8. Maintain case files and confidential student records in accordance with Family Education Rights and Privacy Act (FERPA) and college policy.
-Interpret and ensure compliance with local, state, and federal laws as they apply to disability and post-secondary educational environments.
+- Maintains case files and confidential student records in accordance with Family Education Rights and Privacy Act (FERPA) and college policy.
+Interprets and ensures compliance with local, state, and federal laws as they apply to disability and post-secondary educational environments.

-9. Collect data to evaluate and measure the success of disability programs.
-Develop retention strategies for students with disabilities.
-Review and evaluate assistive technologies and continually research learning alternatives for students.
+- Collects data to evaluate and measure the success of disability programs.
+Develops retention strategies for students with disabilities.
+Reviews and evaluates assistive technologies and continually researches learning alternatives for students.

 Work is performed in an office environment.
 Occasional evening and weekend hours required.
 Incumbents may travel to businesses or college fairs requiring the use of a personal vehicle.